Multidistrict litigation: Cases

 In the decades since Congress enacted the MDL statute in 1968, MDLs have evolved into the federal judiciary's primary method for managing complex civil litigation.
 Once a small minority, MDLs have gradually become the dominant component of the U.S. federal civil caseload.
 In early 2020, the JPML published statistical data revealing that by the end of 2018, 51.9 percent of all pending federal civil cases had been centralized into MDLs.
 This was the first time that more than half of all federal civil cases had ended up in MDLs.
 In particular, "of the 301,766 civil cases pending in the federal court system at the close of 2018, 156,511 were pending in 248 MDLs."
 As percentages of the total number of MDLs, the top three categories were products liability (32.9%), antitrust (24.1%), and sales practices (12.1%).
 In terms of the percentage of the total number of civil cases in MDLs, products liability was overwhelmingly dominant at 91 percent.

-In connection with MDLs' rise to prominence, they have become subject to widespread criticism from attorneys for both plaintiffs and defendants because they largely operate outside of the traditional civil procedure framework established by the Federal Rules of Civil Procedure (FRCP).
+In connection with MDLs' rise to prominence, they have become subject to widespread criticism from attorneys for both plaintiffs and defendants because they largely operate outside of the traditional civil procedure framework established by the FRCP.
 In other words, over half of American federal civil actions are no longer actually litigated under the rules taught in American law schools, as the MDL procedure has evolved from a "pretrial management tool toward an alternative dispute resolution medium setting the table for global settlements."

 Most MDLs involve a few dozen to a few hundred cases.
 The notable exception is MDL No. 875, based in the Eastern District of Pennsylvania, which is the largest and longest-lasting MDL.
 It was created in 1991 by the JPML to manage all asbestos personal injury and wrongful death cases in the federal courts.
 As of 2011, over 121,000 cases had been transferred into MDL No. 875, and over 108,000 cases had been settled, dismissed, or remanded, leaving about 13,000 pending.